-The shortage of private sector participation in Kuwait's power sector also has contributed to the slow adoption of renewables.
+The shortage of private sector participation in Kuwait's power sector has also contributed to the slow adoption of renewables.

 Renewable energy investors face a range of risks including political risks, policy and regulatory risks, technology risks, currency and liquidity risks and power off-taker risks (IRENA, 2016)5.
-These risks and uncertainties not only affect the path of technological evolution and demand for renewable energy but, more importantly, they also affect the cost of capital and the ability to finance projects.
-Therefore, risks and uncertainties are serious barriers for scaling up renewable deployment, and addressing them requires access to effective risk-mitigation instruments.
+These risks and uncertainties not only affect the path of technological evolution and demand for renewable energy but, more importantly, the cost of capital and the ability to finance projects.
+Therefore, risks and uncertainties are serious barriers to scaling up renewable deployment, and addressing them requires access to effective risk mitigation instruments.